WillysMa/JCAS_BF_Design_MaxMin/README.md

-# Simulator for "Model-based Machine Learning for Beamforming Design in Multi-user Multi-Target JCAS Systems"
+# Simulator for "Model-based Machine Learning for Max-Min Fairness Beamforming Design in JCAS Systems"

 ### Important information